ULPE51010 LEAP Persian 1 (A1)

 By the end of the course, students should be able to perform at Level A1 of the Common European Framework.

-Pair and team work, focussed listening, informal presentations, language awareness, cultural appreciation.
+Pair and teamwork, focussed listening, informal presentations, language awareness, and cultural appreciation.

 Teaching and learning methods